- Public Notice

 An electronic recording is an alternative method to capture court proceedings of misdemeanor or infraction cases by using an electronic recording device (Government Code Section 69957).

-Proceedings in Departments 26, 27, 41, 43, 44 and 45 are captured digitally rather than through the use of a Court Reporter.
-Digital proceedings for these hearings in the Downtown court facilities are maintained by the Criminal Records Unit.
+Some misdemeanor proceedings in the downtown trial departments are captured digitally rather than through the use of a Court Reporter.
+Digital proceedings for these hearings are maintained by the Criminal Records Unit.

 Complete the Electronic Recording Transcript Request Form.
 Once the Court has received the request, a clerk will send an “estimated cost” for the transcript(s).
 Upon receipt of payment your request will be processed in 7-10 business days.